Devdan17/Thrust-Test-Stand/README.md

 - **Graph Plotting:** Visualize your data with ease.
 The software allows you to plot insightful graphs for Thrust vs. Throttle and RPM vs. Throttle, providing a clear understanding of your device's performance characteristics.

 - **Data Storage:** Save your collected data and graphs for future reference.
 The software supports data storage, ensuring you can revisit and analyze your test results at any time.

+ ## Coding platforms used

+- **Arduino IDE:** This is used to write down the code/instructions for the arduino to follow.

+- **VS Code:** This platform is used for typing and executing the python code for The GUI of the project.

+## Libraries used

+-**HX711_ADC.h** This package helps in converting the analog value output of load cell into digital value and sending the input to the arduino.

+-**Servo.h** This package helps in controlling the BLDC motor.

+-**EEPROM.h** This package helps in storing and retrieving data sent and received frrom Load cell and its stored in arduino.